After the Love Has Gone: Covers and samples

-The original recording of "After the Love Has Gone" by Airplay was released on their 1980 eponymous album following Earth, Wind & Fire's hit version.
+The original recording of "After the Love Has Gone" by Airplay, a band formed by Foster and Graydon, was released on their 1980 eponymous album following Earth, Wind & Fire's hit version, featuring Champlin on backing vocals.
 Stanley Turrentine also covered the song on his 1981 album Tender Togetherness.

-During 1993, Jay Graydon released a version of the song on his solo album Airplay for the Planet.
-Phil Perry's rendition of the tune featuring Vesta appeared on his 1994 studio album Pure Pleasure.
+In 1993, Graydon released a version of the song on his solo album Airplay for the Planet.
+Phil Perry's rendition of the tune featuring Vesta appeared on his 1994 album Pure Pleasure.
 David Benoit and Russ Freeman also covered the song on their 1994 collaboration album, The Benoit/Freeman Project.
-Jazz Guitarist Norman Brown's rendition of the tune appeared on his 1996 album Better Days Ahead.
+Jazz guitarist Norman Brown's rendition of the tune appeared on his 1996 album Better Days Ahead.
 112 covered the tune on the 1998 album New York Undercover: A Night at Natalie's.
 Tommy Emmanuel and CDB released a version as the lead single from Emmanuel's 1998 album, Collaboration.
 The song peaked at number 74 in Australia.

-UK boyband Damage covered the song on their 2001 album Since You've Been Gone, as well as Donny Osmond on his 2002 album Somewhere in Time.
-Martes 8:30, a Latin jazz group, covered the song on their 2002 album Sinceramente; this version is noted for having a female lead vocal, as well as an extended sax solo by Ed Calle.
-Mint Condition's version appeared on their 2007 album Interpretations: Celebrating the Music of Earth, Wind & Fire.
+British boy band Damage covered the song for their 2001 album Since You've Been Gone which reached No. 42 in the UK.
+In 2002, Donny Osmond covered the song on his album Somewhere in Time, and Martes 8:30, a Latin jazz group, covered the song on their album Sinceramente; this version is noted for having a female lead vocal and an extended sax solo by Ed Calle.
+Mint Condition's version appears on their 2007 album Interpretations: Celebrating the Music of Earth, Wind & Fire.
 Kurt Elling covered this song on his 2011 LP The Gate.
-Eric Benet's rendition featured on his 2014 album From E to U: Volume 1.
+Eric Benet's rendition features on his 2014 album From E to U: Volume 1.